 For advice or to alter your appointment please telephone +44 1624 650643.

 This will connect you to a message service.
 When you leave your message please make sure you include:

 - Your full name

 - Your hospital number

 - Your telephone number

 Blood-thinning drugs (anticoagulants)

-They decrease the clotting ability of the blood and prevent clots from forming in the blood vessels.
+These drugs decrease the clotting ability of the blood and prevent clots from forming in the blood vessels.
 They will not dissolve clots that have already formed but help stop clots becoming larger and reduce the risk of further clots.

-Reducing the blood’s ability to clot is important in preventing conditions such as strokes and heart attacks.
+Reducing the blood's ability to clot is important in preventing conditions such as strokes and heart attacks.
 Anticoagulants are given to people who have a history of these conditions or who are at risk of developing them.
-Other high risk groups include people who have: Deep Vein Thrombosis, pulmonary embolism, angina, atrial fibrillation (AF), cancer and artificial heart valve replacement.
+Other high risk groups include people who have deep vein thrombosis, pulmonary embolism, angina, atrial fibrillation (AF), cancer and artificial heart valve replacement.

 Starting warfarin as an outpatient